Licenses

 Satellite and cable broadcasts are nor covered by the ERA licence, which means an exception to copyright law can be used, which is section 35 of the CDPA.
 This exception only applies to material that is free-to-air, like Freeview and Freesat channels and no subscription based providers like Sky Movies.

-There is additional information available to Universities by the British Universities Film & Video Council to support teaching and learning.
+There is additional information available to Universities on the Learning on Screen website to support teaching and learning.

 Newspaper Licensing Agency (NLA)